Skip to content

 Integration Guide

 This document explains how to integrate a new integration module with the Trusted Server runtime.
-The workflow mirrors the built-in testlight sample in crates/common/src/integrations/testlight.rs.
+The workflow mirrors the built-in testlight sample in crates/trusted-server-core/src/integrations/testlight.rs.

 Architecture Overview